Helperbird/website/src/pages/help/features/how-to-enable-spell-check-on-any-website-or-app.md

 header: true
 ---

+## What is Grammar/Spell Check?

-Grammar/Spell Check helps you catch writing errors by analyzing selected text and providing feedback with text-to-speech support.
+Grammar/Spell Check helps you find and fix errors in your writing.
+It analyzes your text and identifies spelling mistakes and grammar problems.

+You can also listen to your text read aloud to help catch errors you might miss when reading silently.

 ---

+## Who is This For?

+This feature is helpful for:

+- People with dyslexia who struggle with spelling
+- Students who want to check their writing
+- Anyone who wants to improve their grammar
+- People learning English as a second language
+- Anyone who wants to proofread their text

+---

 ## Step 1: Open Helperbird

-Click the Helperbird owl icon in your browser toolbar to open the main dashboard.
+Click the Helperbird icon in your browser toolbar.
+It looks like a small owl and is usually in the top-right corner of your browser.

+This will open the Helperbird menu.

 ---

-## Step 2: Go to Writing Tools
+## Step 2: Go to the All Features Section

-In the list of tools, find **Writing Tools** and click the open icon next to it.
-Then click on **Grammar/Spell Check** to open the checker.
+Scroll down to the bottom of the Helperbird menu.
+You will see a section called **All Features**.

+Click the arrow next to **All Features** to expand it and show all available features.

 ---

+## Step 3: Find Grammar Check

+Look through the list of features until you see **Grammar**.

+Click on **Grammar** to open it.

+A panel will appear with a text area where you can enter or paste your text.

+---

-## Step 3: Check Your Text
+## Step 4: Enter Your Text

-To check text for grammar and spelling errors:

-1. **Highlight** the text you want to check on any webpage
+You can add text to check in two ways:

-2. The Grammar/Spell Check popup will appear with your selected text
+- **Type or paste** text directly into the text area
+- **Select text** on a webpage first, then open Grammar Check.
+The selected text will appear automatically.

+---

+## Step 5: Check Your Text

-3. Click the **Check** button to analyze the text
+Click the **Check** button to analyze your text for errors.

-4. Click **Options** to customize checking settings
+The tool will show any spelling or grammar problems it finds.

+Additional options:

-5. Use **Listen** to hear the text read aloud
+- **Listen** – Hear your text read aloud using text-to-speech
+- **Options** – Customize checking settings
-6. Click **Clear** to remove the text and start over
+- **Clear** – Remove the text and start over
+- **Copy** – Copy the corrected text to your clipboard

-**Tip:** Use the Listen feature to hear your text read aloud—this can help you catch errors you might miss when reading silently.
+**Tip:** Use the Listen feature to hear your text read aloud.
+Hearing your writing can help you catch errors you might miss when reading silently.

 ---